coderefinery/github-without-command-line/README.md

-# Non-technical introduction to Git via GitHub.
-Almost no command line required.
+# Non-technical introduction to Git using GitHub and GitHub pages

 ## Credit and license